 Much of photography is a matter of problem solving; and now you have the tools you'll need to handle most of what the great outdoors throws in your path.
 Winter photography may seem daunting, but try these tips for a while and you'll be surprised at how quickly they become second nature.
 Now, get outdoors and have some fun!

-For more winter-scene photography tips and information about other related topics, follow the links on the next page.
+For more winter-scene photography tips and information about other related topics, follow the links below.

 - Andre Gunther Photography.
 "Winter Photography -- 11 Tips for better Photos."
 (Dec.
 7, 2010) http://www.aguntherphotography.com/tutorials/Elevn-Tips-for-better-Photos-in-Winter.html

 - Berardi, Steve.
 "7 great resources for winter photography."
 (Dec.
 9, 2010) http://photonaturalist.net/7-great-resources-for-winter-photography/